hackernight/arcade-jam-2018/README.md

 ## Relevant API docs

 We're using Phaser Community Edition (CE) 2.11.
 This is a community continuation of Phaser 2, which officially ended at 2.6.2.

+We should have both Arcade Physics and P2 Physics installed and available for use.
+Arcade only works with non-rotated squares, P2 is more flexible but slower.

 All of the Phaser CE docs are for latest version only, so if this project gets outdated, you may be misled.